TheHungryBandito/Programming-Portfolio/README.md

 # Programming-Portfolio
-Portfolio of various projects and experiments I have made.
+Portfolio of various solo projects and experiments I have made.

 ## About Me
 My name is **Joshua**, I live in Australia and I really love problem-solving using programming as my tool.